Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 780 Ti should theoretically be a bit superior to the Radeon HD 6990 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 780 Ti will be 5% faster than the Radeon HD 6990 overall, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 780 Ti is a lot (approximately 32%) faster with regards to anisotropic filtering than the Radeon HD 6990. (explain)
+Texel RateThe GeForce GTX 780 Ti should be much (about 32%) faster with regards to texture filtering than the Radeon HD 6990. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison